 Historically, dogs stole eggs from birds’ nests and ate them uncooked.
 They even ate the shell of the eggs.
 This is not a very common occurrence nowadays.
 First and foremost, it is very difficult to find a bird’s nest.
 In addition, how many of us let our dogs just wander and eat anything that they find.

 Are Eggs Good for Dogs?

-Eggs are mainly composed of Vitamin A, Vitamin B12, Riboflavin Folate, Iron Selenium, amino acids, Fatty Acids and the building blocks of protein.
+Eggs are mainly composed of Vitamin A, Vitamin B12, Riboflavin Folate, Iron Selenium, Amino Acids, Fatty Acids and the building blocks of protein.
 They are an outstanding source of protein that is as great for your dog as it is for you.
 And the most important thing is that eggs are the full package of protein on the planet.
 They have all of the required protein building blocks in the best ratios.

 Can Dogs Eat Raw Eggs?

-The dog owners should be aware of a few concerns about feeding raw eggs to your dog.
+You should be aware of a few concerns about feeding raw eggs to your dog.

 Salmonella: Dogs are at risk of contracting Salmonella just like humans.
 And the owners or caretakers of dogs who feed raw eggs to them can also catch this disease from their dogs.